Business Success and Failure

 You may wonder what those thriving firm owners are doing differently than you.
 This can trigger a string of critical thoughts about your current reality.
 Be careful because negative self talk will sabotage your decision making.

 Criticism about yourself, frustration with things beyond your control and even a dose of envy may flicker across your stream of consciousness.
 I encourage you to let them pass.
 Even if you’ve always been highly critical of yourself, you can learn this skill.

-High achievers who are self critical are doing themselves a disservice.
+High achievers who are self critical do themselves a disservice.
 Magnifying the downside only works against you by keeping you stuck in the problem.
 The solution is impossible when you’re dwelling on all that’s wrong.
-Highly successful entrepreneurs realize business success and failure go hand in hand.
+Highly successful firm owners realize business success and failure go hand in hand.

 The silver lining between business success and failure

 Success is born from struggle.
 Instead of emphasizing all that’s wrong, take a new approach.
 Discover the achievements which are hidden within.
 Even the darkest clouds have a silver lining.Success is born from struggle.
 Even the darkest clouds have a silver lining.
 Read how to turn it around. #getpaidwhatyoureworth Click To Tweet

 Here’s how to turn things around:

 - Awareness.
 Nothing changes when you’re not aware of your behavior.
 How much time are you actually spending on failure instead of success?
 It’s alarming to realize the amount of energy consumed by doubt, fear or failure.
 Go ahead and admit mistakes were made.

 - Attention shifting.
 Identify the core problem of what went wrong without judging and criticizing.
 Then choose to shift your attention to the possibilities.
 Follow this new perspective when you witness another accounting professional’s success.
 Realize they are showing you what’s possible.
 Take the stance that if they can do it, then I can do it too.